Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-\subsection{Collecting Automaton}
+\subsection{Collecting automaton}

-The fixing automaton allows relating the behavior of words in a partial and a complete automaton, but its main disadvantage is that it is not necessarily synchronizing.
+The fixing automaton allows us to analyze the behavior of words in a partial DFA by studying a complete DFA.
+However, its main disadvantage is that the fixing automaton of a synchronizing partial DFA is not necessarily synchronizing.
 Therefore, we will need one more tool, called \emph{collecting automaton}.
-It is an extension of the fixing automaton by an additional letter that allows a quick synchronization into one inseparability class, while it does not affect the length of a shortest synchronizing word for any particular inseparability class.
+It is an extension of the fixing automaton by an additional letter that allows quick synchronization into one inseparability class, while it does not affect the length of a shortest synchronizing word for any particular inseparability class.